mebjas/mebjas.github.io/_posts/2014-11-18-Drawing-a-3d-surface-patch-using-Bezier-equations.md

 So how to draw the surface using multiple bezier curves:

-### Well there are multiple ways, here’s what I did:
+### Well there are multiple ways, here’s what I did

  - Drew my first Bezier curve (The top one) and kept track of 10 equidistant points on that curve say HP.
  - Drew first vertical Bezier curve (The left one) and kept track of 10 equidistant points on that curve say VP.